spacemeshos/smapp-lite/TestCases.md

 6. Verify that the sender's address is displayed correctly.
 7. Verify that the recipient's address is displayed correctly.
 8. Ensure the nonce value is displayed correctly.
-9. Verify that there are clickable explorer links next to the transaction ID, sender address, recipient address, layer, epoch and one general.
+9. Verify that there are clickable explorer links next to the transaction ID, sender address, recipient address, layer, epoch, and one general.
 10. Check that clicking the explorer link opens the transaction details in the explorer. (all buttons work, each button leads to the given detail page)
-11. Verify that there is a copy button next to the transaction ID, sender and recipient addresses.
+11. Verify that there is a copy button next to the transaction ID, sender, and recipient addresses.
 12. Verify that clicking the copy button copies the given detail to the clipboard.
 13. Check for a confirmation message or indication after copying
 14. Check behavior when network issues occur while loading the transaction details.